novalagung/howto/docs/docker-push-image-to-hub.md

 ### 1.2.
 Docker Hub account

-Prepare a Docker Hub account.
-If you don't have it, then follow a guide on [Create Docker Hub Account](docker-hub-create-account.html).
+Prepare a Docker Hub account on https://hub.docker.com/.

 ### 1.3.
 Login to Docker Hub on the local machine